 Distinguished Professor of Animal Science

-Reynolds, who joined NDSU in 1985, has helped establish the impact of maternal nutrition on health of the fetus and offspring.
-He has lectured widely throughout the U.S. and Europe, including nine Visiting Lectureships, and taught twenty different undergraduate and graduate courses.
-Reynolds has received 30 federal grants, served on 27 federal grant review panels, and published more than 160 book chapters and journal articles, including 23 invited reviews.
-Among other professional awards, he has received the American Society of Animal Science Animal Physiology and Endocrinology Award, the Eugene R. Dahl Excellence in Research Award, and the 51st NDSU Faculty Lectureship.
-Reynolds earned bachelor's and master's degrees at Arizona State University and a doctorate at Iowa State University.
+Reynolds joined NDSU in 1985.
+His research has focused on improving both fertility (the ability to conceive and to maintain pregnancy) and pregnancy outcomes (i.e., birth weights and postnatal health) in livestock.
+He has lectured widely throughout the world, including 15 Visiting Lectureships, and taught twenty different undergraduate and graduate courses.
+Reynolds has received 36 federal grants, served on more than 50 federal grant review panels, and published more than 200 book chapters and journal articles, including 26 invited reviews.
+His professional awards include the American Society of Animal Science (ASAS) Animal Physiology and Endocrinology Award, the ASAS Growth and Development Award, and the 51st NDSU Faculty Lectureship.
+He earned bachelor's and master's degrees at Arizona State University and a doctorate at Iowa State University.

 Distinguished Professor of Geosciences

 Ashworth, who joined NDSU in 1972, teaches and conducts research in paleontology and stratigraphy.
 He has made four research trips to Antarctica, and was recently notified by the New Zealand Geographic Board that a glacier on the icy continent has been named in his honor.
 Ashworth chairs the U.S. National Committee for the International Union for Quaternary Research.
 Ashworth earned his bachelor’s degree and doctorate from the University of Brimingham, England.
 His many honors include being named a James A. Meier Senior Professor, Mortar Board Preferred Professor, NDSU Faculty Lectureship and Chamber of Commerce Distinguished Professor.